Remembering David Nolan (1962-2010)

 Jayne was an anesthesiology resident during the week, and we had similar incomes while I was working at the bank.
 When I was unemployed, she supplemented her income working Saturday nights at an emergency room.
 Since we were still in our “newlywed stage,” I used to visit her about 10 PM, and leave with her at 6 AM.
 This hospital was not very busy, and her supervisor brought his new Apple II computer, and Byte Magazine to pass the time.

 Byte frustrated me, because I could barely understand anything!
-I discussed this with Jayne, and we decided it would be better for me to learn how to program the new microcomputers, instead of learning COBOL and BAL/370.
+I discussed this with Jayne.
+We decided that it would be better for me to learn how to program the new microcomputers, instead of learning COBOL and BAL/370.

 So Jayne, using her maiden name, wrote me a note that I had to withdraw from school because of migraine headaches.